-A more detailed description of these risks can be found in chapter 9 ("Operating and financial review"), section 9.5.1.7 ("Management of counterparty/credit risks") of the Reference Document.
+A more detailed description of these risks can be found in section 9.5.1.7 of the Reference Document, "Operating and financial review - Management of counterparty/credit risks".

 Regarding the customer risk, which is another component of the counterparty risk, a statement of receivables not yet due and overdue is shown in note 25.